...

 Dining at Big Nose Kates Saloon is one of the fun Tombstone AZ things to do

 When we visited, we ate at Big Nose Kate’s Saloon.
-Big Nose Kate (aka Mary Katherine Horony Cummings) is famous for being a lady of the night, but was also Doc Holliday’s girlfriend.
+Big Nose Kate (aka Mary Katherine Horony Cummings) is famous for being a lady of the night.
+But she was also Doc Holliday’s girlfriend.
+This popular bar and restaurant in Tombstone’s historic district is known for its live music, Old West memorabilia, and awesome atmosphere.

 The restaurant was once The Grand Hotel.
 It’s now a fun restaurant with live entertainment, free dress up pictures and a look into The Swamper’s bedroom in the possibly haunted basement.